typemistic/typemistic/README.md

 You stumbled upon my profile

-I don't really have some cool project to show to the world, but I'm definitely gonna make some soon
+I don't really have some cool project to show to the world, but I'm definitely gonna make some soon.
+Pop back after a while and see what I make in the future!

-Until next time (okay maybe thats a little corny)
+See ya!